TWinters/wikipedia-separation/README.md

 http://sotera.github.io/distributed-graph-analytics/louvain/example/graphx/

-## Loading the clusters into a Graph Database
+## Loading the communities into a Graph Database

+The following files from the `Python` folder have to be added to `\.Neo4jDesktop\neo4jDatabases\database-[database_identifier_code]\installation-3.3.4\import`:
+* overview_communities.csv
+* output_communities.csv

+Then the following commands can be executed in Neo4j:

 ```
 USING PERIODIC COMMIT 500
-LOAD CSV FROM 'file:///overview_communities_1.csv' AS line
+LOAD CSV FROM 'file:///overview_communities.txt' AS line
 CREATE (com:Community { id: toInteger(line[0])})
 ```